-ONLINE: The 2023 PWW is an Online Conference to keep everyone safe, on August 4-5, 2023.
-There is much more to say about this, but immediately you should understand 1) Online events are easy and awesome, and the online events we’ve done thus far have received wonderful feedback, 2) You do not have to be tech-savvy to do this, and 3) We are keeping all aspects of a traditional in-person event, including one-on-one agent & editor pitching, which will now be done by Skype or Zoom or phone.
+(ONLINE: Writing Day Workshops plans both in-person and virtual/online conferences.
+The 2026 PWW is an Online Conference, May 8-9, 2026.
+Online events are easy and awesome, and the virtual events we’ve done thus far have received wonderful feedback.
+You do not have to be tech-savvy to do this, and understand we are keeping all aspects of a traditional in-person event, including one-on-one agent & editor pitching, which will now be done by Zoom or phone.
 Learn all details about what it means to have a writers conference online.)

 Add $69 — for an in-depth, personal critique of your one-page query letter from Chuck Sambuchino, one of the day’s organizers.
 (This rate is a special event value for Pittsburgh Writing Workshop attendees only.)
 Registrants are encouraged to take advantage of the specially-priced critique, so they can send out their query letter with confidence following the workshop.
 Also, if you are meeting with an agent at the event, you’re essentially speaking your query letter aloud to them.
 Wouldn’t it be wise to give that query letter (i.e., your pitch) one great edit before that meeting?

-- Romance, women’s fiction, domestic suspense, and young adult fiction: Faculty member Swati Hegde, an author and freelance editor, will get your work in advance, critique the first 10 double-spaced pages of your book, meet with you online (Zoom, etc.) or by phone for 15 minutes sometime before the workshop to discuss her thoughts, and pass along written critique notes before or after the meeting.
+- Horror, fantasy, sci-fi, urban fantasy (virtual critiques): Faculty member Bob McGough, a published novelist, will get your work in advance, critique the first 10 double-spaced pages of your book, meet with you online (Zoom, etc.) or by phone for 15 minutes sometime before the workshop to discuss his thoughts, and pass along written critique notes before or after the meeting.

 - More critique options possibly forthcoming.